benfjohnson/developer-dot/_posts/2017-01-5-from-rest-v1-to-rest-v2.md

 ```

-They may look very similar but the REST v2 provides much greater functionality and flexibility to adhere to the unique circumstances each of our users face.
+Switching from v1 to v2 is made simple, where as you can see, minus the enpoint, the requests are very similar.
+Though, through using our v2 I think you'll notice that built into the REST v2 is much greater functionality and flexibility as we work to adhere to the unique circumstances each user faces.
 Here you'll find more on our [transaction types and their use](http://developer.avalara.com/blog/2016/11/18/types-of-transactions/).

-Now let's say you'd like to view the Invoices that you've created without having to login to the Admin Console, but rather by making a simple request instead.
+As an example, if you'd like to view the Invoices that you've created without having to login to the Admin Console, but rather by making a simple request instead.
 This action can be made using `GET //sandbox-rest.avatax.com/api/v2/companies/{companyCode}/transactions` to view the transactions made by the sought after company.

 **Response:**